 I want to try Sound Options – where do I start?

 If you are interested in the Sound Options tinnitus therapy, the first step would be to schedule a complimentary consultation at our clinic.
-There are certain groups of individuals for which Sound Options is not recommended and the audiologist will determine whether you are a suitable candidate for this treatment.
-Once you have been approved for the treatment, the audiologist will then perform a comprehensive hearing test and guide you through an online questionnaire to identify the nature of your tinnitus.
+There are certain groups of individuals for which Sound Options is not recommended and we will determine whether you are a suitable candidate for this treatment.
+Once you have been approved for the treatment, we will then perform a comprehensive hearing test and guide you through an online questionnaire to identify the nature of your tinnitus.
 This information will be sent to the Sound Options company where they will create your customized set of music files, targeted to revert your tinnitus.

 Is the Cost of Treatment Covered?